What Is Growth Hacking? 20-Minutes Course for Beginners

 With that, people who listed on Airbnb had the opportunity to post them to Craigslist as well—even though there was no authorized way from Craigslist to do so.

-Airbnb, basically, piggy-backed on the huge reach and consumer base of Craigslist by a small albeit unethical growth hack.
+Airbnb, basically, is piggy-backed on the huge reach and consumer base of Craigslist by a small albeit unethical growth hack.

 Airbnb changed the travel experience.
-Their focus became to provide a local experience - understanding cultures, traditions by living with the families and the local population.
+Their focus became to provide a local experience – understanding cultures, and traditions by living with the families and the local population.